openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 ## OpenID4VC SD-JWT VC Credential Format Profile {#vc_sd_jwt_profile}

-This section specifies how SD-JWT VCs are used in conjunction with OpenID 4 VCs.
+This section specifies how SD-JWT VCs as defined in [@!I-D.terbu-sd-jwt-vc] are used in conjunction with OpenID4VCs.

 ### Format Identifier

 The Credential format identifier is `vc+sd-jwt`.